We Care For Our Environment

 What We Do

-Our Work: We assist the Canadian Coast Guard with Indigenous recruitment, safety, rescue, oil spills training, and identification of derelict vessels within First Nations’ community territory.
+Our Work: We support the Canadian Coast Guard through Indigenous recruitment, safety and rescue training, oil spill response training, and the identification of derelict vessels within First Nations community territory.
 We also host special training sessions with fishers from our communities.

-Our Work: We work alongside partners and communities to identify, understand, and address environmental concerns that affect biodiversity, ecosystem integrity, and community well-being.
+Our Work: We work alongside partners and communities across the Gulf of Saint Lawrence coastal region of New Brunswick to identify, understand, and address environmental concerns that affect biodiversity, ecosystem health, and community well-being.

 How it Helps: This project demonstrates the value of two-eyed seeing and community collaboration while helping to conserve species at risk.